ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. Validates if idType = VID is used in the input and retrieves the UIN mapped to the VID (id)
 1. Validates if idType = UIN is used in the input and retrieves the UIN (id)
-1. The system retrieves the tspid
+1. The system retrieves the partnerid
 1. Generates tokenID based on the retrieved parameters and based on the defined standards
-1. The tokenID is unique for a UIN and tspId combination.
-The same id should be returned if any auth request is received from the same UIN and tspId combination
+1. The tokenID is unique for a UIN and partnerId combination.
+The same id should be returned if any auth request is received from the same UIN and partnerId combination
 1. The tokenID is generated for every authentication request
 1. The length of tokenID is configurable by the ADMIN.
 The tokenID generated can be of the default length of 36 digits
-1. The UIN and tspid are not be derivable from the tokenId
+1. The UIN and partnerid are not be derivable from the tokenId
 1. The tokenID is a random number generated
 1. The tokenId does not contain any alphanumeric characters and should contain only numeric characters
 1. The number does not contain the restricted numbers defined by the ADMIN